0xJasonChien/DH-Innovation-Site/README.en.md

 <br>
 During my sophomore year, I was recommended by a professor to take charge of the website’s development and deployment.
 My responsibilities included frontend design, backend feature development, and server setup and maintenance to ensure stable performance and a smooth user experience.

-## Project Overview
-The website aims to comprehensively present the program’s results in a digital format.
-Key features include:
+### Technical Stack & Deployment
+- **Frontend**: Developed a responsive layout using Bootstrap, ensuring compatibility across devices.
+Enhanced user interactivity with jQuery for DOM manipulation and UI element control.
+- **Server Deployment**: Hosted on a university Linux server with Apache, I handled the full deployment including configuration, testing, and optimization.

+### System Features
 - **Course Introduction**: Detailed descriptions of the course objectives and content.
 - **Faculty Profiles**: Introduction of professors and instructors involved in the program.
 - **Student Projects**: A showcase of outstanding student work and creative outputs.
 - **Digital Tools**: Overview of the digital tools and resources used throughout the course.

-## Technical Stack & Deployment
-- **Frontend**: Developed a responsive layout using Bootstrap, ensuring compatibility across devices.
-Enhanced user interactivity with jQuery for DOM manipulation and UI element control.
-- **Server Deployment**: Hosted on a university Linux server with Apache, I handled the full deployment including configuration, testing, and optimization.

-This project demonstrates my full-stack capabilities from design and development to deployment.
-In particular, I independently managed Apache server configuration, static file handling, and security validation, ensuring the website's high performance and stability.

-## Screenshot
+### Screenshot
 ![screencapture-aipro2-nkust-org-2024-12-11-06_46_01](https://github.com/user-attachments/assets/c811127e-5e59-40b1-b90b-c670edd729ac)